gdbooks/LegacyOpenGL/Chapter8/vb2.md

 Using consecutive data helps speed up the rendering process just a little bit, and makes it easyer to write the actual render code.

+The last argument is a hint.
+Some OpenGL implementations will use this hint to optimize how they store the data, based on what you intend to do with it.
+There are two values to this that we care about: